 - An attempt to find tough issues that need to be solved in collaboration with our hospital partners.

-We are hoping to have conclusions by June.
+We are hoping to have conclusions soon.
 Then the rest of the work begins.

 Richard D. Krugman, MD